The Ultimate Guide to Opening your Microblading Studio 2025

 Chair/Bed

 The bed has to be comfortable and have a sturdy base.
-Your clients will be laying down for about two hours during the procedure, make sure they are comfortable.
-You want your client's experience to be impeccable during the whole time they are at your studio.
+Your clients will be lying down for about two hours during the procedure, so make sure they are comfortable.
+You want your clients' experience to be impeccable throughout their stay at your studio.

-Electric: It will make your work easier, and your clients will be more comfortable.
-It also comes with the higher cost than its counterpart.
-You can find them on Amazon.com, click on the link for the latest prices.
+Electric: It will make your work easier and your clients more comfortable.
+However, it is more expensive than its counterpart.
+You can find it on Amazon.com; click on the link for the latest prices.

 Hydraulic: It's cheaper than Electric beds, does a good job.
-These beds are comfortable and easy to set up, although the packages are heavy.
-The downside is that you might struggle a little when reclining and inclining your clients.
+Although the packages are heavy, these beds are comfortable and easy to set up.
+The downside is that you struggle a little when reclining and inclining your clients.
 Click here for the latest prices.
 (Amazon Affiliate link)

 NOTE: When choosing a chair for your studio be aware of your color choices.
 The black color will hold more wear and tear.
 Although the white colors look more aesthetically clean, you will be working with pigments that stain the leather and accidents will happen.
 If you decide to go with a white color, make sure you get it wrapped with a vinyl coating or protector.